Whānau Journey · England & Scotland 2026

 Collect Stansted Airport 9:00am Thu 4 Jun

-TWO Ford Tourneo Custom vans (9-seater each) · add Tawera & Ben-Jean as drivers · Alamo
+TWO cars (both 9-seaters) via Alamo · Ford Tourneo Custom 9-seater × 2 · lead drivers: David & Keri · add Tawera & Ben-Jean as additional drivers

 Return Bristol Airport 9:00am Sun 7 Jun